 The typical structure will be that it is some customers’ representative that will pay the project team management, most of the time some manager or some other part of the organisation.
 That represents a bunch of people that are not involved in the project, and who do not care about agile at all.

 #3 Agile methods emphasis local objectives

 The good news is that it can change.
 Agile can change to register itself in the enterprise strategy.
 Gojko Adzic‘s Impact Mapping is a promising tool to integrate strategy and increase the relevance of projects by ensuring a shared and clear goal is established early on.
-On the other side of gap, Jurgen Appelo works on what he calls Management 3.0 aims at bringing Agile in the management world, completely transforming how team must be managed.
+On the other side of gap, Jurgen Appelo works on what he calls Management 3.0 aims at bringing Agile in the management world, completely transforming how teams must be managed.